BobDeng1974/Wima/README.md

 Files:

 	CMakeLists.txt  CMake is the build system used for Wima.
 This is the root config file.
 	LICENSE.md      A Markdown version of Pixar's modified Apache 2.0 license.
 	NOTICE.md       The NOTICE file required by the Apache License.

 Folders:

-	docs		Contains all of the documentation for Wima (currently empty). include		Contains all of the header files for Wima. src			All of Wima's source code.
+	docs        Contains all of the documentation for Wima (currently empty). include     Contains all of the public header files for Wima. src         All of Wima's source code.
 	tests       Tests for Wima.